Article Table Of Contents

-Before we even started to collect data, we had to answer a tough question: Is it fair to pit Detroit with a population of 721,459 against Grand Haven?
+Before we even started to collect data, we had to answer a tough question: Is it fair to pit Lansing with a population of 116,699 against places with a population of 18?

 We firmly decided no, that just isn't fair.

-We decided, no matter how much anyone loves their small town, the best places have more of everything and therefore you need to have over 5,000 people to truly be “the best”.
+We then decided, no matter how much anyone loves their town, the best cities to live in Michigan have more of everything and therefore you need to have over 5,000 people to truly be 'the best'.

-How We Calculated The Best Place To Live in Michigan
+How We Calculated The Best Cities To Live In Michigan

-We ranked each place across a number of criteria from one to 176, with one being the best.
+We ranked each place in Michigan across a number of criteria from one to 145, with one being the best.

 The criteria we looked at were: